Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Upcountry Farmers Market

-An Upcountry Farmers Market takes place at the Kula Mall Town Center on Highway 37 near Long’s Drugs Saturday, Aug.
-20, from 7 a.m. to 11 a.m.
+An Upcountry Farmers Market takes place at the Kulamalu Town Center on Highway 37 near Long’s Drugs Saturday, Aug.
+28, from 7 a.m. to 11 a.m.
 It sells fresh locally grown organic produce including coconuts, macadamia nuts, fresh caught fish, tropical Flowers, plants & trees, Maui grown coffee, lilikoi butter, raw and vegan prepared foods, exotic prepared foods such as Thai.
 For more information, send queries to [email protected]

 Hui Noʻeau Youth Art Exhibition